Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--env`:
   Use the standard `PATH` instead of superenv's when `std` is passed.

+### `sponsors`

+Print a Markdown summary of Homebrew's GitHub Sponsors, suitable for pasting into a README.

 ### `style` [*`options`*] [*`file`*|*`tap`*|*`formula`*]

 Check formulae or files for conformance to Homebrew style guidelines.